 Ex-Speaker Ryan to GOP: Reject Trump, ’2nd-rate imitations’

-Emerging from two years of relative silence, former House Speaker Paul Ryan joined the fight against Donald Trump on Thursday, urging fellow conservatives to reject the former president's divisive politics and those Republican leaders who emulate him.
+Emerging from two years of relative silence, former House Speaker Paul Ryan has joined the fight against Donald Trump, urging fellow conservatives to reject the former president's divisive politics and those Republican leaders who emulate him.

-Ryan made his remarks during an evening address at the Ronald Reagan Presidential Library in California.
+Ryan made his remarks during a Thursday evening address at the Ronald Reagan Presidential Library in California.
 He was critical of both Republicans and Democrats, though he saved his sharpest barbs for Trump, who is by most measures the leader of the modern-day Republican Party.

 “It was horrifying to see a presidency come to such a dishonorable and disgraceful end,” Ryan said, referring to the deadly attack on the U.S. Capitol that Trump inspired on Jan.
 6.